a3609640/DNFA-gene-analysis/README.md

 too, but to your surprise it will work, and to your even greater surprise you will understand it.
 (Well, that's not a promise, on either count.
 YMMV.)

-### Features Provided by This Project's Makefile
+# Workflows Provided by This Project

-This Makefile permits fine-grained control over the full processing pipeline.
-The only required input is a .tar file with that contains all the raw .fastq.gz data.
+This Makefile permits fine-grained control over multiple full processing pipelines.
+The only required input is a .tar file with that contains all the raw .fastq.gz data (which are now also archived with NIH GEO under accession number GSE122707).

 Everything else can be generated from scratch, given that file and an internet connection.

-Useful targets include:
+The commands `make` or `make all` will build everything, from soup to nuts.

+The following specific workflows are also supported:

+## DNFA gene expression analysis with TCGA and GTEx databases.
+(Makefile workflow still under development.)

+This depends on R/TCGA.R, R/GTEx.R, R/Xena.R

+## DNFA gene expression analysis on single cell RNA-seq dataset
+(Makefile workflow still under development.)

+This depends on R/scRNA-Seq.R

+## RNA-seq analysis for ASO reagent specificity
+This workflow depends upon Makefile, R/DESeqDataPreparation.R, and DESeqandFactoMineRforASOSpecificity.R

+* `make asoanalysis` -- executes the entire workflow

-* `make` or `make all` or `make bamfiles` -- This will build everything, from soup to nuts.
-The generated .bam files (and their output directory) may be removed with `make clean_bamfiles`.
+* `make bamfiles` -- The generated .bam files (and their output directory) may be removed with `make clean_bamfiles`.

 * `make samfiles` -- Build everything but stop short of the 'samtools sort' step.
 The generated .sam files (and their output directory) may be removed with `make clean_samfiles`.

 * `make reference_genome` -- Build STAR, then download human genome data and create a reference genome.
 Do not attempt to process any .fastq.gz data